LionSR/TeXRA/README.md

 - Refactored codebase for improved modularity and organization
 - Split functionality into separate modules (tex_tools, figure_tools, etc.)
-- Renamed process_file_with_llm to process_one_round for clarity
+- Renamed process_file_with_llm to process_first_round for clarity
 - Moved common utilities to dedicated files (arg_utils, prompt_utils)
-- Updated imports across all programs to use new module structure
+- Updated imports across all tasks to use new module structure
 - Standardized function naming and parameter passing
 - Removed redundant code and consolidated shared functionality
 - Improved consistency in logging and error handling